Generalized Global Symmetries of $T[M]$ Theories: Part II: New 4-manifold invariants: a version of Vafa--Witten theory with two q 's

 Similar to Part I, we conclude with a ``case study'' that combines results obtained and techniques developed in earlier sections.
 The goal of this section is to argue for, and present evidence supporting, new families of 4-manifold invariants that depend on two ``$q$-parameters'' $q_j = e^{2\pi i \tau_j}$, $j=1,2$.\footnote{Not to be confused with qq-charactes \cite{Nekrasov:2015wsu} which also involve two $q$-variables, but of a different nature, in a context rather different from general 4-manifolds.} It is based on a crucial claim that 6d $(2,0)$ theory on a 2-torus $T^2$ is {\it not} the maximally supersymmetric $\CN=4$ Yang--Mills theory or, equivalently, that the elliptic genus of 2d theory $T [M_4]$ is {\it not} equal to the Vafa--Witten partition function $Z_{\text{VW}} (M_4;q)$.
 There have been several clues in the literature pointing to this crucial fact, including the cutting-and-gluing (surgery) operations \cite{Gadde:2013sca,Feigin:2018bkf}, modular properties, and of course the symmetries and anomalies that are in the center of our attention here.

 Let us start with the gravitational anomaly that controls the modular properties of the resulting partition function.
 In \cite{Vafa:1994tf}, Vafa and Witten consider two versions of the partition function on $M_4$, denoted $Z_{M_4}$ and $\widehat Z_{M_4}$.
 (The dependence on a single $q$-variable is not manifest in those notations.)
 Here, we denote these two versions $\ZVW (M_4)$ and $\ZVW' (M_4)$, respectively, in part to avoid confusion with 3-manifold invariants introduced in \cite{Gukov:2016gkn,Gukov:2017kmk} and discussed in an earlier section.
-Then, \be \ZVW' (M_4) \; = \; \eta^{-w} \ZVW (M_4) \ee where $\frac{w}{2}$ is the modular weight of $\ZVW (M_4)$, and \be \ZVW (M_4) = q^{-s} \sum_{n \in \Z_{\ge 0}} q^n \chi \left( \CM_n \right). \ee This means that the shift from integer powers of $q$ in $\ZVW' (M_4)$ is equal to $-s - \frac{w}{24}$.
+Then, \be \ZVW' (M_4) \; = \; \eta^{-w} \ZVW (M_4) \ee where $\frac{w}{2}$ is the modular weight of $\ZVW (M_4)$, and \be \ZVW (M_4) = q^{-s} \sum_{n \in \Z_{\ge 0}} q^n \chi \left( \CM_n \right), \ee with $\chi(\CM_n)$ being the Euler characteristics of the instanton moduli space $\CM_n$ of instanton number $n$.\footnote{Note that there is another refinement obtained by replacing the Euler characteristics by the $\chi_{y^2}$-genus \cite{Alexandrov:2019rth}, which is different from the present one, and, therefore, it would be interesting to see whether they can be combined.} This means that the shift from integer powers of $q$ in $\ZVW' (M_4)$ is equal to $-s - \frac{w}{24}$.
 In other words, the transformation of the Vafa--Witten invariant under $S$ and $T$ generators of the modular group are controlled by two numbers, $s$ and $w$, which depend on $M_4$ and the gauge group.
 The parameter $s$ also depends on fluxes, i.e.~on $c_1$ of the gauge bundle, but that dependence comes in the form $s + \frac{N-1}{2N} v \cdot v$, and following \cite{Vafa:1994tf} here we focus on the constant offset $s$.

 Based on the analysis of several examples, it was suggested in \cite{Vafa:1994tf} (and further verified in \cite{Labastida:1999ij}) that, for $\mathfrak{g} = \mathfrak{su} (2)$, \bea w & = & - \chi, \\ s & = & - \frac{\chi}{12}~. \notag \eea For example, when $M_4$ is a K3 surface, $w = -24$ and $s=-2$.
 Note that both $s$ and $w$ depend only on the Euler characteristic of $M_4$, and not on the signature $\sigma := \sigma (M_4)$.
 Therefore, even if we work with $\ZVW' (M_4)$, for which the gravitational anomaly is moved into transformation under $T$, it is still proportional to the Euler characteristic, $-s - \frac{w}{24} = \frac{1}{8} \chi$.